davidkorea/linux/5_linux_virtualization/007_KVM_libvirt.md

 Linux server into a virtualization server (hypervisor).
 The loadable modules are kvm.ko, which provides the core virtualization capabilities and a processor-specifc module, kvm-intel.ko or kvm-amd.ko.

+Quick Emulator (QEMU) is an open source machine emulator.
+This emulator will help you to run the operating systems that are designed to run one architecture on top of another one.
+For example, Qemu can run an OS created on the ARM platform on the x86 platform; however, there is a catch here.
+Since QEMU uses dynamic translation, which is a technique used to execute virtual machine instructions on the host machine, the VMs run slow.